Jorge Silva Puras: U.S. federal government

 He was the Regional Administrator at the United States Small Business Administration for Region II which includes New York, New Jersey, Puerto Rico and the United States Virgin Islands.

 He was appointed to that position by President Barack Obama, and served the Administration from May 2010 until January 2013, when he joined the Hostos faculty.
 As SBA Regional Administrator, Mr. Silva Puras publicly advocated in favor of small businesses in multiple public forums, such as SAP's SME Summit in New York City, and the New York Senate Unidad Latina conference.

 In November 2020, Silva Puras was named a member of the Joe Biden presidential transition Agency Review Team to support transition efforts related to the Small Business Administration.

 Academia

 He was provost at Universidad del Sagrado Corazón in San Juan, Puerto Rico.
 In the US, Silva Puras taught business and entrepreneurship at Hostos Community College in the City University of New York.
 He was also named a University Associate at NYU in 2020.
-In 2021, he was named interim dean of the CUNY School of Professional Studies.
+In 2021, he was named interim dean of the CUNY School of Professional Studies. and as of August 2023 has served as Interim Provost and Senior Vice President for Academic Affairs and Student Success at Lehman College.